|Limousin-Cottage||Self Catering||Saturday||1||4||1||Double sofa bed, travel cot, single fold-up bed|

 Behind the cottage is a lovely little sun-trap garden with patio area, sun loungers, parasol and bbq, and open countryside beyond.
 The one-bedroomed cottage is perfect for a couple, but sleeps up to four.
 We supply baby equipment at no extra cost (please ask for details)

 On the ground floor is the sitting/dining room, with double sofabed and log-burning stove.
 The dining area seats four and the cottage is very well equipped with ample cookware and tableware for you to be able to dine in style.
-There is a compact but well equipped kitchen (including washing machine) and a little rear garden with open countryside beyond.
+There is a compact but well equipped kitchen (including washing machine) and a little rear garden with patio area and open countryside beyond.
 There is a good selection of books to browse through, plus a DVD player and selection of films.
 You are welcome to exchange any book on our shelves to take with you if you haven't finished reading it, for one of your own that you have read.

 On the first floor, a spacious double bedroom, with ample storage for your clothes, and a light and airy shower room/wc right next to the bedroom, with a power shower and heated towel radiator for your comfort.
-There are lovely countryside views from the bedroom window.
+There are open countryside views from the bedroom window.

 The village is just over one mile from the nearest town, St Sulpice les Feuilles, and only a five minute drive from junctions 21 and 22 of the toll free A20 motorway.
-It is also close to Lac de Mondon, Cromac, where there is an open air swimming pool through the Summer season, and a great poolside bar restaurant.
-Also at Lac de Mondon there is a lakeside Auberge, where you can enjoy a lovely 3-course lunch with wine for €13.
+It is also close to Lac de Mondon, Cromac, where there is an open air swimming pool through the Summer season, and a great poolside bar restaurant, where they have live entertainment on at weekends.
+Also at Lac de Mondon there is a lakeside Auberge, where you can enjoy a lovely 3-course lunch with wine for around €13.
 The lunchtime menu changes every day.
-In the evenings you can choose from the a la carte menu.
+In the evenings you can choose from their a la carte menu.
 There are spectacular riverside walks through medieval forests by the side of the lake, along the river Benaize.
 This section of the River Benaize is known as The Boiling Pot, for reasons which become evident after heavy rainfall!
 At Eguzon you can hire kayaks from the Hotel du Lac.
 There are always markets and car boot sales going on in the region, and lots of things to do and places to visit.
 About a 15 minute drive from the cottage is Les Herolles market, held monthly on the 29th and reputed to be the biggest market in France.
 As well as farmers' produce and the usual market stalls, there is a livestock market going on.
 Limoges, the capital of the Limousin, and famous Worldwide for it's porcelain manufacturing, is about 30 minutes drive away.
 Limoges airport has direct flights from several UK airports, with Ryanair and Flybe.
 The airport is a 45 minute drive from the cottage.

 The compact but practical kitchen is well equipped with ample cookware, utensils and tableware for four guests to dine in comfort.
 There is also a washing machine, essential for a longer stay.
 The dining area seats four.